-(Douglas Hall AFC) is committed to ensuring that all necessary steps will be taken to protect and safeguard the welfare of children and young people who participate in soccer.
-This Policy document clearly demonstrates the importance placed by (Douglas Hall AFC) on the protection and safety of children and young people who participate in soccer.
+The Club is committed to ensuring that all necessary steps will be taken to protect and safeguard the welfare of children and young people who participate in soccer.
+This Policy document clearly demonstrates the importance placed by Tyrrelstown United FC on the protection and safety of children and young people who participate in soccer.

-All children and young people1 who participate in soccer should be able to do so in a safe and enjoyable environment.
+All children and young people who participate in soccer should be able to do so in a safe and enjoyable environment.
 While doing so they should be protected from any form of abuse be it physical, emotional, sexual, neglect or bullying.
 The responsibility for protecting children lies with all adults involved in this club and in soccer in general.

-(Douglas Hall AFC) recognises and accepts its responsibility to safeguard the welfare of all children and young people by protecting them from physical, emotional or sexual harm and from neglect or bullying.
+The Club recognises and accepts its responsibility to safeguard the welfare of all children and young people by protecting them from physical, emotional or sexual harm and from neglect or bullying.

-These clear policies, practices and procedures in addition to relevant training programmes will ensure that everybody in (Douglas Hall AFC) knows exactly what is expected of them in relation to protecting children and young people within soccer.
+These clear policies, practices and procedures in addition to relevant training programmes will ensure that everybody in our club knows exactly what is expected of them in relation to protecting children and young people within soccer.

-It is vital that children and young people who participate in (Douglas Hall AFC) activities are able to do so in a safe, enjoyable and quality environment.
+It is vital that children and young people who participate in Club activities are able to do so in a safe, enjoyable and quality environment.

-In pursuit of this goal (Douglas Hall AFC) will:
+In pursuit of this goal the club will:

-- Advise all members of (Douglas Hall AFC) (coaches, players, parents and spectators) of their responsibilities in relation to the welfare and protection of children and young people who participate in soccer. - Operate within the recommended Football Association of Ireland codes of conduct and best practice guidelines. - Appoint a Club Children's Officer in line with Football Association of Ireland requirements. - Provide a child protection and welfare module in staff induction and development programmes
+- Advise all members (coaches, players, parents and spectators) of their responsibilities in relation to the welfare and protection of children and young people who participate in soccer. - Operate within the recommended Football Association of Ireland codes of conduct and best practice guidelines. - Appoint a Club Children's Officer in line with Football Association of Ireland requirements. - Provide a child protection and welfare module in staff induction and development programmes.